We've independently reviewed this article to make sure it's as accurate as we can make it.

 You should be able to remove the hose from the refrigerator and the wall of your home pretty easily.

 You can use a clothes hanger or something similar to unclog the line, except it might make a tear in the hose itself.
-Tape a little piece of dull cloth or something similar that will keep the hangar from tearing through the hose.

 Push out the clog the best you can and then run some water through your hose to make sure it’s completely unclogged before reattaching.